SMTG-Bham/doped/docs/Tips.rst

         ❯ snb-mag -h
         Usage: snb-mag [OPTIONS]

-          Checks if the magnetisation (spin polarisation) values of all atoms in the VASP calculation are below a certain threshold, by pulling this data from the OUTCAR.
-Returns a shell exit status of 0 if magnetisation is below the threshold and 1 if above.
+          Checks if the magnetization (spin polarisation) values of all atoms in the VASP calculation are below a certain threshold, by pulling this data from the OUTCAR.
+Returns a shell exit status of 0 if magnetization is below the threshold and 1 if above.

         Options:
-          -o, --outcar FILE      Path to OUTCAR(.gz) file -t, --threshold FLOAT  Atoms with absolute magnetisation below this value are considered un-magnetised / non-spin-polarised.
+          -o, --outcar FILE      Path to OUTCAR(.gz) file -t, --threshold FLOAT  Atoms with absolute magnetization below this value are considered un-magnetised / non-spin-polarised.
-                                 The threshold for total magnetisation is 10x this value.  [default: 0.01]
+                                 The threshold for total magnetization is 10x this value.  [default: 0.01]
-          -v, --verbose          Print information about the magnetisation of the system.
+          -v, --verbose          Print information about the magnetization of the system.
           -h, --help             Show this message and exit.